-- Understand the effect of illness on the community. - Demonstrate the importance of the family as well as the cultural, socio-economic, and psychological background on the management of patients and how they present in General Practice. - 18.
-Faculty of Medicine and Dentistry
+- Understand the effect of illness on the community. - Demonstrate the importance of the family as well as the cultural, socio-economic, and psychological background on the management of patients and how they present in General Practice. - Engage in the care of patients within the Practice.

-- Engage in the care of patients within the Practice. - Appreciate that uncertainty exists in Primary Care, and consider how to minimise the risk to Patients, Carers, and the Doctor.
+• Appreciate that uncertainty exists in Primary Care, and consider how to minimise the risk to Patients, Carers, and the Doctor.